SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 THe main building blocks are:

-* We import the [Dapr SDK for JavaScript](https://github.com/dapr/js-sdk) to make the interaction with Dapr even easier.
+* We import the [Dapr SDK for JavaScript](https://github.com/dapr/js-sdk) to make the interaction with Dapr in a straightforward way.
 * We assign the relevant parameters for the Dapr client from the environment variables and from the data we get via the request
 * We create a Dapr client and access the uniform interface to the state store via the corresponding message, in this case via `state.get` to fetch the current state for a specific key.

-The result is returned to the caller in the body of the HTTP response.
+The function returns the result to the caller in the body of the HTTP response.

 >> 📝 **Tip** - If you want to learn more about the implementation details, we provide a CodeTour that gives you more insight into this.

 ### Build the container

-Before we build the container, we need to install the dependencies and build the TypeScript code via:
+Before we build the container, we need to install the dependencies and build the code via:

 ```shell
 npm install
 npm run build
 ```

 Next we need to build the container for our functions.
 To do so we have a [Docker file](Dockerfile) in place which uses a predefined base image and is configured to expose the functions on port 7080.
 The build is executed via the Docker CLI.

 To make the build and push of the container a bit more comfortable find a [Makefile](Makefile) in this repository.
 Replace the placeholder `<Your Docker ID>` in this file and then build and push the image to DockerHub via:

 ```shell
 make build-and-push-image